Updated: October 9, 2019

 Uncertainty for Retirees Living Off Investment Income

-While it varies based on the type of income asset owned, income from investments is fairly predictable.
+While it varies based on the type of income asset you own, income from investments is fairly predictable.

-While stock dividends are sometimes cut, this isn’t extremely common.
-Diversification can also reduce the effect of dividends being cut.
+For example, while stock dividends are sometimes cut, this isn’t extremely common.
+(Diversification can also reduce the effect of this problem for income investors.)

-Bond interest is very predictable when individual bonds are bought, which is rare these days since most people invest in bond funds.
-Even bond funds, however, don’t fluctuate wildly since interest rates have long term cycles.
+Bond interest is very predictable when individual bonds are bought, but this is rare these days since most people invest in bond funds which have changing interest rates.

 On the other hand, income from quality real estate rental investments is highly predictable.

-Income from small business is less predictable yet it is more under your control than stock dividends if you own the business (vs crowd funding).
+Income from small business is less predictable yet it is more under your control than stock dividends if you own the business yourself (vs increasingly popular crowd funding).

 Covered call income varies from month to month, but it is still fairly predictable in sideways or rising stock markets.(Covered calls don’t work well in down markets.)
 Read my related post How Do Covered Calls Work?